xavizus/Webb19-forum/README.md

 - [x] Email
 - [x] Password

-- [ ] The form should be able to handle wrong credentials.
+- [x] The form should be able to handle wrong credentials.
 "Unable to log in with provided credentials."
-- [ ] When the user has successfully registered, they should automatically navigate to the Home Page
+- [x] When the user has successfully logged in, they should automatically navigate to the Home Page

 ## Home page
-- [ ] Should some generic text about the forum
+- [x] Should have some generic text about the forum
-- [ ] Add a link that let the user can navigate to Post List Page
+- [x] Add a link that let the user can navigate to Post List Page
-- [ ] Should show the user account
+- [x] Should show the user account

 ## Post List Page
 - [ ] List all posts